developertown/dt-wordpress-automation/README.md

-DevTown Wordpress Automation Scripts
+DevTown WordPress Automation Scripts
 ====================================

 What is it?
 -----------
-These are a set of scripts intended to make life easier when dealing with Wordpress applications in a continuous integration environment.
+These are a set of scripts intended to make life easier when dealing with WordPress applications in a continuous integration environment.
 Tasks such as migrating data (including hostname munging) and configuring for different environments are managed here.